Nurse Logic 2.0 Testing And Remediation Advanced Test

 • Clinical Decision Support Engine: Provides real-time alerts and recommendations based on patient data.

-• User Interface: figure out the dashboard, input patient information, and generate reports efficiently.
+• User Interface: handle the dashboard, input patient information, and generate reports efficiently.

 • Integration Features: Learn how the system syncs with EHRs, lab results, and pharmacy databases.